JonatasAlves9/seed_ui/website/versioned_docs/version-3.4.2/header.md

 ## LinearGradient Usage

-Using LinearGradient in React Native Elements is supported through the [react-native-linear-gradient](https://github.com/react-native-community/react-native-linear-gradient) package.
+Using LinearGradient in Seed UI is supported through the [react-native-linear-gradient](https://github.com/react-native-community/react-native-linear-gradient) package.
 If you're using expo or create-react-native-app then you can use `linearGradientProps` prop right out the box with no additional setup.